11 min read 10.07.2021 815

 Mercury FX trades in the interbank foreign currency markets in the same way as investment banks and hedge funds do, which allows us to pass considerable savings on to our clients in the form of better-than-bank exchange rates.
 If you or your organization has a currency requirement or makes overseas payments, MercuryFX can assist you in making the process simpler, faster, and less expensive.

 - Merchant and Personal accounts

-- Low cost transaction
+- Low-cost transaction

 - Not available in some countries

-- EMIs with the best exchange rates for usd
+- EMIs with the best exchange rates for USD

 WorldFirst is a London-based worldwide money transfer and payments company that offers personal and corporate clients the ability to trade in over 180 currencies.
-Its price is clear, with exchange rates tiering based on transaction amount.
+Its price is clear, with exchange rates tiering based on the transaction amount.
 With over 27 currencies, WorldFirst is 85 percent less expensive than banks.

-Exchange rates are updated in real time and are priced around 2% more than the mid-market rate.
+Exchange rates are updated in real-time and are priced around 2% more than the mid-market rate.
 The price is broken down into three straightforward and transparent ranges of 0.50 percent, 0.25 percent, and 0.15 percent.
 This price structure allows comparing WorldFirst to other suppliers easily.
-However, keep in mind that there is a 6 euro conversion fee when changing EUROS to USD and a 5 GDP fee when converting british pounds to USD.
+However, keep in mind that there is a 6 euro conversion fee when changing EUROS to USD and a 5 GDP fee when converting British pounds to USD.

 - Transfer Fees Are As Low As Possible